Podcast Interview - WE'RE ON HIATUS

 What happens after the interview?

-On our end, we like to share both the entire interview (edited for intro and outro) as well as excerpts to use as 60-90 second shorts.
-Depending on our editorial calendar, your interview might be shared via social media platforms as soon as two weeks out and/or over a span of several months.
+On our end, we like to share both the entire interview (edited for intro and outro) as well as excerpts.
+Depending on our editorial calendar, your full-length interview might be shared via social media platforms as soon as two weeks out but possibly up to six months out.
+You'll be given an approximate date at the end of our interview.

 Hopefully you have all of the information you need to prepare for our interview.
 I look forward to chatting with you!